Using Microsoft Intune to safeguard Windows: Associate certain file types to open in Notepad

 Note: While this approach can reduce the risk of malware infections, it’s important to consider the potential impact on users who may need to open these file types for legitimate purposes.
 Associating files like scripts or executables with Notepad might disrupt normal workflows for developers or IT professionals.
 Therefore, it’s crucial to evaluate the needs of different user groups within your organization and implement this strategy accordingly.

-Default Associations xml
+Default Associations XML

 The initial step in implementing this approach is to generate the appropriate default associations configuration.
 This configuration is contained within an .xml file, which resembles the example provided below.